-The Series 2012 Bonds will be issued by the Metropolitan Government pursuant to its Charter, the laws of the State of Tennessee (the "State"), particularly Tennessee Code Annotated Sections 9-21-101 et. seq. (the "Local Government Public Obligations Law" or "LGPOL") and with respect to the Series 2012A Bonds, also pursuant to Section 7-54-101 et. seq. and the respective Bond Resolutions.
+The Series 2012 Bonds will be issued by the Metropolitan Government pursuant to its Charter, the laws of the State of Tennessee (the "State"), particularly Tennessee Code Annotated Sections 9-21-101 et. seq. (the "Local Government Public Obligations Law" or "LGPOL") and the Resolution.
 Proceeds of the Series 2012 Bonds will be used as set forth hereinafter in "PLAN OF FINANCE".